Holi Moli Logo

 How to Grow Baked Apple Marijuana Indoors and Outdoors

-What to Watch for When Growing Baked Apple - As for mold and pests, it sits somewhere in the middle.
+What to Watch for When Growing Baked Apple - When it comes to mold and pest resistance, this strain falls somewhere in the middle.
 It’s not overly prone, but those dense, sugary buds can trap moisture late in flower - so keep your humidity in check and make sure there’s good airflow.
 Spraying with Holi Moli Eliminator early on is a smart move to help prevent mold and mildew before they become a problem.
 Pest-wise, it’s not especially vulnerable, but like any strain, you’ll want to watch out for the usual suspects like spider mites or aphids, especially if you’re growing indoors.

 How to Grow Baked Apple Marijuana in Subtropical Climates